bouzouidja/MobilityDB-AWS/README.md

 ```
 In my case, mobilitydb-aws have pod name as mobilitydb-aws-7d745544dd-dkm7k and is running in the node 192.168.45.32.

 As we have the host ip and the name of pod that run our scale MobilityDB environement instance, we can use the following command to connect to our postgres database, the password for postgres user is postgres.
-We can run our psql client within the pod mobilitydb-aws to confirm that citus and mobilitydb extension it's well created.
+We can run our psql client within the pod mobilitydb-aws to confirm that citus and MobilityDB extension it's well created.

 ```bash